vlsvl/blogo/README.md

 ## BLogo
 Example of blog-platform on laravel framework.
 * Use laravel/sanctum for authentication.
-* Use InertiaJS and TailwindCss for frontend.
+* Use Vue 3 (Composition API), InertiaJS and TailwindCss for frontend.
-* Docker for dev environment.
+* Docker dev environment

 > !
 Many helpfully things started from makefile.